yanone/raspberrypycryptobot/README.md

 # This is not a pycryptobot Tutorial

-This tutorial covers how to install *pycryptobot* on a Raspberry Pi, because it’s a somewhat non-linear process for the specific case of the Raspberry Pi.
+This tutorial covers how to install *pycryptobot* on a *Raspberry Pi*, because it’s a somewhat non-linear process for the specific case of the Raspberry Pi.
 It **doesn’t** cover how *pycryptobot* itself functions.
 You still need to learn that separately, and I suggest that you start at [pycryptobot’s Github repo](https://github.com/whittlem/pycryptobot).

 # Operating System